 "Aboriginal people are not against the right of Quebec as a distinct society within Canada. […] Of course they are a distinct society.
 So are the aboriginal people."
-Elijah Harper

 Born at Red Sucker Lake First Nation in northern Manitoba on March 3, 1949, Elijah was removed from his family as a young child and placed in the residential school system.
 When he returned to his community as an adult, perhaps because of or in spite of his experiences as a child in residential school, he was resolved to enact change for First Nations.
 When he was just 29, he was elected chief of Red Sucker Lake First Nation - the first of many notable achievements.

 It was his actions during the federal government’s attempt in 1990 to enact the Meech Lake Accord, crafted to secure Quebec’s signature on the Constitution, that thrust this quiet man into the history books.
-In order for the Accord to be ratified, it required province-by-province agreement.
+In order for the Accord to be ratified, it required a province-by-province agreement.
 Manitoba MLAs were asked to waive a two-day waiting period in order to speed up approval of the resolution.
-MLA Harper, frustrated by the fact that Aboriginal issues were not included in the Accord discussions, refused to allow rules to be waived.
-The goose-bump inducing image of that historic moment is of Elijah Harper, eagle feather in hand, steadfastly and quietly, saying “No” repeatedly until the deadline for signing had passed, thereby killing the Meech Lake Accord.
+MLA Harper, frustrated by the fact that Indigenous issues were not included in the Accord discussions, refused to allow rules to be waived.
+The goose-bump-inducing image of that historic moment is of Elijah Harper, eagle feather in hand, steadfastly and quietly, saying “No” repeatedly until the deadline for signing had passed, thereby killing the Meech Lake Accord.
 Following his actions, he is quoted as saying “I stalled and killed it because I didn’t think it offered anything to the Aboriginal people”.
-His resolute stance, in the face of enormous pressure, is considered a turning point for Aboriginal people in Canada.
+His resolute stance, in the face of enormous pressure, is considered a turning point for Indigenous people in Canada.

 The Canadian Press voted him newsmaker of the year in 1990 for his actions; he received the Stanley Knowles Humanitarian Award in 1991, and a National Aboriginal Achievement Award in 1996.
 Of all the accolades and honours, the one that held the greatest significance to Elijah Harper was being named honorary chief for life of Red Sucker First Nation.